unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 While video ads take more time to produce than text-based ads, they offer higher ROI and a skyrocketing engagement rate.
 In addition, your campaigns are 69% more likely to be consumed by your patients in a video format than they are in a text.

 A great example of this is SickKids Hospital’s video ad titled “SickKids goes All In”.
 This ad campaign managed to result in a **21%** increase in online donations and the hospital hit its best fundraising year in history with $145M raised.
+It's the best example of great [healthcare advertising](https://unnus.com/medical/healthcare-advertising/).

 {{< youtube c4Jzb99Bpd0>}}